 You know you’re a mom when showering becomes an item on the to-do list.
 When diapers are a line-item in your budget.
 When a good night’s sleep is 5 consecutive hours.
 When folding laundry means catching up on an entire episode of Grey’s.
 When you start decorating cookies with stamps to make Heart Stamped Cookies.
 That’s when you really know you’re a mom.

-The inspiration of these heart stamped cookies (aside from the aforementioned) came from Amanda’s announcement for the latest Be Crafty Workshop—a black and white heart stamped towel plus a chalk drawing from Leslye.
+The inspiration of these heart stamped cookies (aside from the aforementioned) came from Amanda’s announcement for the latest Be Crafty Workshop—a black and white heart stamped towel.
 I love many things about Amanda, but I especially love the color palettes she creates.
 Black and white for Valentine’s Day?
 Finally.

 I knew the food had to pick up Amanda’s initial inspiration.
 I also knew I’d only have tiny chunks of time to make everything fresh just prior to the event.
-(I have a tiny 1 year old shadow.)
+(I have a tiny 1-year-old shadow.)
 I also, also knew I’d have to rethink some of my old decorating ways to make them kid-friendly for the sanity and fun of my future.
 So, I identified a pain point.
 Came up with a solution.
 And stamped cookies for you, for me, and for the little people who want to decorate cookies too.
-Now, give me all your money.
+Now give me all your money.
 Kidding!
 Here’s a free, hopefully fun, Valentine’s Day idea—Heart Stamped Cookies.

 Decorating cookies using royal icing is hard work and not so kid-friendly.
 A day in advance, bake and apply a base layer of royal icing yourself.
 Think of it like applying a blank canvas.
 The next day, invite the kids (or adults) to stamp away.
 Stamp messages or hearts.
 Just keep it easy and fun.

 Place cookies on a baking sheet for easy transport and storage.
-Outline the cookies, then thin the icing (refer to Bake at 350’s recipe) and flood the cookie.
+Outline the cookies to create a damn, then thin the icing and flood the cookie.
 Allow to dry completely overnight, uncovered.
+Then store covered.

-• I’m not a huge fan of food coloring.
-So I kept the base of the cookie white.
-When I do use food coloring, I like India Tree.
-When stamping though, gel paste seems to work the best (think of it like acrylic paint as oppposed to watercolors).
+I’m not a huge fan of food coloring.
+When I do use food coloring, I like India Tree or Watkins, both natural.
+When stamping though, gel paste, not so natural, seems to work the best (think of it like acrylic paint as oppposed to watercolors).
 Traditional food coloring creates a watercolor effect, which is also pretty and a bit more organic in appearance.